A strictly commutative model for the cochain algebra of a space: Homotopy theory of I -chain complexes and commutative I -dgas

+The next lemma will be needed to identify the $\cI$-equivalences as part of a descending model structure. \begin{lemma} A map $P \to Q$ between descending $\cI$-fibrant objects in $\chIk$ is an $\cI$-equi\-va\-lence if and only if it is a descending level equivalence. \end{lemma} \begin{proof} For each positive $\bld{m}$ we consider the following commutative diagram:

+The right hand horizontal maps are induced by the inclusion $\cI_{\geq m}$ of the full subcategory of objects of cardinality at least $m$.
+Since this inclusion is homotopy cofinal (compare~\cite[Corollary 5.9]{Sagave-S_diagram}), they are quasi-isomorphisms.
+The left hand horizontal maps are induced by the inclusion of the object $\bld{m}$ in $\cI_{\geq m}$.
+They are $-m$-truncated equivalences by~\cite[Proposition 5.4]{Dugger_replacing} because the restrictions of $P$ and $Q$ to $\cI_{\geq m}$ are diagrams of $-m$-truncated equivalences.
+The claim then follows by two-out-of-three and the fact that a map is a quasi-isomorphism if and only if it is an $s$-truncated equivalence for all $s<0$. \end{proof}

-\begin{proposition} The absolute (resp. positive) level model structure on $\chIk$ admits a left Bousfield localization with fibrant objects the absolute (resp. positive) $\cI$-fibrant objects.
-The weak equivalences in these two model structures coincide, and they are given by the $\cI$-equivalences. \end{proposition} \begin{proof} Under the identification of $\cI$-diagrams with generalized symmetric spectra (see~\cite[Proposition 9.1]{Richter-S_algebraic} or \cite[Proposition 3.3.9]{Pavlov-S_sym-operads}), the existence of the model structures and the fact that they have the same weak equivalences follows from \cite[Theorem 3.3.4]{Pavlov-S_sym-operads}.
-An alternative construction of the absolute $\cI$-model structure results from~\cite[Theorem 5.2]{Dugger_replacing}.
-Since the weak equivalences in the latter case are the maps that induce weak equivalences on the corrected homotopy colimits, the claim about $\cI$-equivalences follows. \end{proof} We call these two model structures the \emph{absolute} and \emph{positive} \emph{$\cI$-model structures} on $\chIk$ and their fibrations \emph{absolute} and \emph{positive $\cI$-fibrations}.
+Using this lemma, we can build the desired model structures: \begin{proposition} The absolute (resp. descending) level model structure on $\chIk$ admits a left Bousfield localization with fibrant objects the absolute (resp. descending) $\cI$-fibrant objects.
+The weak equivalences in these two model structures coincide, and they are given by the $\cI$-equivalences.
+Both model structures are left proper and combinatorial. \end{proposition} \begin{proof} For the absolute case, we apply~\cite[Theorem 5.2]{Dugger_replacing}.
+Since the weak equivalences in the latter case are the maps that induce weak equivalences on the corrected homotopy colimits, they coincide with the $\cI$-equivalences.
+The resulting model structure is left proper and combinatorial since these properties are preserved by left Bousfield localization.